 Vietnam and China are two neighboring countries with a long-standing traditional friendship.
-The Party, State and people of Vietnam attach importance to and determine that developing friendly neighborly relations and a comprehensive strategic cooperative partnership with the Party, State and people of China is a consistent and long-term policy, a strategic choice and a top priority in Vietnam's foreign policy.
+The Party, State, and people of Vietnam value and consider the development of friendly neighborly relations and a comprehensive strategic cooperative partnership with the Party, State, and people of China as a consistent and long-term policy, a strategic choice, and a top priority in Vietnam's foreign policy.

-China has always been Vietnam's largest trading partner with bilateral trade growth in the past 10 years at double digits.
-With many advantages in economic and trade cooperation, over the years, trade exchange between Vietnam and China has maintained a stable and sustainable growth momentum.
+China has consistently been Vietnam's largest trading partner, with bilateral trade growth reaching double digits over the past decade.
+Leveraging numerous advantages in economic and trade cooperation, trade between Vietnam and China has maintained stable and sustainable growth over the years.

-According to statistics from the General Department of Customs, in the first 9 months of this year, the total import-export turnover between Vietnam and China reached 149.2 billion USD.
-Of which, Vietnam spent 104.8 billion USD importing goods from China, up 32.2% over the same period last year.
-In the opposite direction, Vietnam's exports to China in the past 9 months reached 44.4 billion USD, up slightly 2.94% over the same period last year.
-Vietnam's trade deficit with China was 60.4 billion USD.
+According to statistics from the General Department of Customs, in the first nine months of this year, the total import and export turnover between Vietnam and China reached US$149.2 billion.
+Of this, Vietnam spent US$104.8 billion importing goods from China, an increase of 32.2% compared to the same period last year.
+Conversely, Vietnam's exports to China in the past nine months reached US$44.4 billion, a slight increase of 2.94% compared to the same period last year.
+Vietnam had a trade deficit with China of US$60.4 billion.

 Source: https://congthuong.vn/infographic-thuong-mai-viet-nam-trung-quoc-9-thang-dat-1492-ty-usd-351999.html